e-baker/h-tag-checker/readme.txt

 == Installation ==

-1. Download the plugin via EricBaker.me
+1. Download the plugin via TrafficLight.me
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 1. Activate the plugin through the 'Plugins' menu in WordPress